 - By definition, the raven phase is part of the planning phase.
 Since it was easier to implement, S&R took the liberty of integrating the raven phase into the action phase.

 - According to the rules, Targaryen can never be a vassal.
-Nevertheless, it is possible to replace Targaryen with a vassal as soon as Targaryen has no more castles and units.
-This allows a defeated Targaryen to drop out of a game early.
+Nevertheless, it is possible to replace Targaryen with a vassal to continue and finish games if Targaryen needs to leave.
+(Remember, a replaced vassal can be turned back into a player house if you find a player replacement later.)

 - The 2nd Edition rules state that once a player owns more territories with units than he has orders available, the planning phase occurs in turn order.
 Since Swords and Ravens is an online adaptation, this rule is not strictly necessary and would also unnecessarily drag out the planning phase.
 Instead, Swords and Ravens allows you to play forbidden orders, which are automatically removed before resolution.
 This still allows placed orders to be displayed in real time and solves the problem of “which areas did the opponent not order” quite well so far.